1 Combinatorics

 1.2 Number of permutations

-The number of possible orderings, or permutations, of \(n\) distinct items is the number of ways to put \(n\) items in \(n\) bins with exactly one item in each bin.
-It is given by the factorial \[ n! = \prod_{i=1}^n i = 1 \times 2 \times \ldots \times n \] where \(n\) is a positive integer.
-For \(n=0\) the factorial is defined as \[ 0! = 1 \] as there is exactly one permutation of zero objects.
+The number of permutations of \(n\) items, each of distinct type, is the factorial \[ n! = \prod_{i=1}^n i = 1 \times 2 \times \ldots \times n \] where \(n\) is a positive integer.
+For \(n=0\) the factorial is defined as \[ 0! = 1 \]

-1.3 De Moivre-Sterling approximation of the factorial
+1.4 De Moivre-Sterling approximation

 The factorial is frequently approximated by the following formula derived by Abraham de Moivre (1667–1754) and James Stirling (1692-1770) \[ n! \approx \sqrt{2 \pi} n^{n+\frac{1}{2}} e^{-n} \] or equivalently on logarithmic scale \[ \log n! \approx \left(n+\frac{1}{2}\right) \log n -n + \frac{1}{2}\log \left( 2 \pi\right) \] The approximation is good for small \(n\) (but fails for \(n=0\)) and becomes more and more accurate with increasing \(n\).
 For large \(n\) the approximation can be simplified to \[ \log n! \approx n \log n -n \]

-For large \(n\) and \(n_k\) we can apply the De Moivre-Sterling approximation to the multinomial coefficient, yielding \[ \log\binom{n}{n_1, \ldots, n_K} = - n \sum_{k=1}^K \frac{n_k}{n} \log\left( \frac{n_k}{n} \right) \] Note this is \(n\) times the Shannon entropy of a categorical distribution with \(n_k/n\) as class probabilities.
+The de Moivre-Sterling approximation applied to the multinomial coefficient yields \[ \log W_K \approx - n \sum_{k=1}^K \frac{n_k}{n} \log\left( \frac{n_k}{n} \right) \] Hence, for large \(n\) and large \(n_k\) the logarithm of the multinomial coefficient equals \(n\) times the Shannon-Gibbs entropy of a categorical distribution with class probabilities \(n_k/n\).